 Although it feels like it takes a long time, when you think about what needs to be done, approval for a personal loan actually happens relatively fast.
-Once you’ve submitted all of your details, the lender still needs to run a background check on your identity, verify your financial situation, confirm your employment, and pull a soft credit check against your name.
+Once you’ve submitted all of your details, the lender runs a background check on your identity, verifies your financial situation, confirms your employment, and pulls a soft credit check against your name.
 Once these steps have been taken, the lender carries out the underwriting process to assess your level of risk and decide what interest rates and other terms you will receive.
-The underwriting process is what can take a long time—up to a couple of weeks in some banks—although online lenders replace manual underwriting with an algorithm that carries out the calculations and computations within a few seconds.
+The underwriting process can take a long time—up to a couple of weeks in some banks—although online lenders replace manual underwriting with an algorithm that carries out the calculations and computations within a few seconds.

 The amount of time you’ll have to wait until you get approval for your personal loan depends on multiple factors, like how much information you've submitted, whether you have a short credit history, how much money you've requested to borrow, and whether or not you're self-employed.

 How to Get Approved For a Personal Loan

 Fortunately, there are some steps you could take to improve your chances and speed up the process of being approved for a personal loan.
 Here is your step-by-step guide to getting approved for a personal loan online:

 Before you apply for approval for a loan, check that you meet the lender’s eligibility requirements for age, citizenship, and employment.
 You might also need to have a certain minimum monthly income and/or minimum credit score, or a minimum credit history length.
 If your income or credit score is borderline, you’ll probably have a faster approval process if you find a lender that is more accepting of your situation.